Palace fans were left frustrated as ex-Eagles manager Dougie Freedman left Selhurst Park with a share of the spoils on his return to the club.

 The second half began in much the same vein with neither side able to take control.
 Alex Nimely almost marked his first Palace start with a goal from debutant Jacob Butterfield's corner but strength in numbers allowed Wanderers to clear and on the counter another Chris Eagles strike flew across the goal and wide after good work from Chung-Yong Lee and Mears.
 Lee then rose highest to meet a Bolton corner and Kevin Davies swivelled in the six yard box but could only toe-poke his shot wide.

 Andre Moritz's introduction had helped the balance of the Palace side, with Zaha a growing threat from the right wing, and the two almost linked up to give Palace the lead on 65 minutes as the young winger shot against the post only to see the Brazilian steer the rebound wide from a narrow angle.
-Again Zaha probed and look to make the difference though as he got the better of Alonso down the right, got to the byline and laid on the perfect pass for Murray, only to see the Championship's top scorer side-foot wide with only Bogdan to beat.
+Again Zaha probed and looked to make the difference though as he got the better of Alonso down the right, got to the byline and laid on the perfect pass for Murray, only to see the Championship's top scorer side-foot wide with only Bogdan to beat.

 Zaha continued to dazzle out wide and twice went close with efforts that flashed across the face of goal but, despite that flurry from the Eagles, Holloway's side had to settle for a point that left them in fourth, just two points from the automatic promotion places.